How To Store Tomatoes: Including the Fridge and Room Temperature

-Unfortunately, not everyone who loves tomatoes knows how to store them.
+Unfortunately, not everyone who loves tomatoes knows how to store them in the fridge or room.
 The process is different for each type of ripened tomato.
-Therefore, how to properly store tomatoes?
+Therefore, let’s examine how to properly store tomatoes?

 How to properly store tomatoes depends on their ripeness.
 Overripe tomatoes are best stored in the refrigerator.
 Perfect, ready-to-eat tomatoes can be left out but shouldn’t be in the sun.
 Green tomatoes should be stored in a container in a cool area until they’re ripe.